OctopusDeploy/blog/blog/2023-10/understanding-performance-team-types/index.md

 ---
 title: Understanding performance through team types
-description: Find out how the descriptive team types in the State of Devops report can help you improve.
+description: Find out how the descriptive team types in the State of DevOps report can help you improve.
 author: steve.fenton@octopus.com
 visibility: private
 published: 2023-10-11-1400